+Supplies (Core)

 The Supplier agrees to provide the Supplies to the Commonwealth and the Commonwealth agrees to purchase the Supplies in accordance with the terms of the Contract.

+Contract Documents (Core)

-Contract Documents: Subject to clause 3, the Contract between the Commonwealth and the Supplier comprises the:
+The Contract between the Commonwealth and the Contractor comprises the General Conditions of Contract (including the Details Schedule) and the Special Conditions.

-Special Conditions;

-Purchase Order (other than the Special Conditions); and

-General Conditions of Contract.

-If there is any ambiguity or inconsistency between the documents comprising the Contract, the document appearing higher in the list will have precedence to the extent of the ambiguity or inconsistency.
+If there is any ambiguity or inconsistency between the documents comprising the Contract, the Special Conditions will have precedence to the extent of the ambiguity or inconsistency.

-Existing Contracts and Standing Offers: Subject to the terms of the Purchase Order and any Special Conditions, if the Purchase Order is issued under the terms of an existing contract or a standing offer, the terms of that existing contract or standing offer will apply and these General Conditions of Contract (other than this clause 3) will have no effect.
+Provision of Supplies (Core)

-Provision of Supplies: The Supplier must provide the Supplies and, if applicable, return the Repairable Item, to the Commonwealth at the Delivery Location on or before the relevant Delivery Date and in accordance with any special instructions for the delivery of the Supplies specified in the Purchase Order.
+The Supplier must provide the Supplies and, if applicable, return the Repairable Item, to the Commonwealth at the Delivery Location on or before the relevant Delivery Date and in accordance with any special instructions for the delivery of the Supplies specified in the Contract.

 The Supplier must promptly notify the Commonwealth if the Supplier becomes aware that it will be unable to provide all or part of the Supplies or return the Repairable Item, by the relevant Delivery Date and advise the Commonwealth as to when it will be able to do so.

+Repair Services (Core)

-Repair Services: The Supplier must provide the Repair Services to the satisfaction of the Contract Officer and in accordance with any requirements specified in the Purchase Order.
+The Supplier must provide the Repair Services to the satisfaction of the Commonwealth Representative and in accordance with any requirements specified in the Contract.

+Repairable Item (Core)

-Repairable Item: The Supplier acknowledges that the Repairable Item at all times remains the property of the Commonwealth.
+The Supplier acknowledges that the Repairable Item at all times remains the property of the Commonwealth.
 The Supplier must keep the Repairable Item safe and secure and not use the Repairable Item for any purpose other than for the purpose of providing the Repair Services.
-The Supplier must not part with possession or control of the Repairable Item except where specified in the Purchase Order or otherwise agreed by the Commonwealth.
+The Supplier must not part with possession or control of the Repairable Item except where specified in the Contract or otherwise agreed by the Commonwealth.
 The Supplier must not create or allow to be created any lien, charge, mortgage or encumbrance over the Repairable Item.

+Delivery (Core)

+The Contractor shall deliver the Supplies in accordance with the Details Schedule.

+Acceptance (Core)

-Acceptance: The Commonwealth may accept or reject the relevant Supplies within 14 days after delivery of the Supplies to the Delivery Location.
+The Commonwealth may accept or reject the relevant Supplies within 14 days after delivery of the Supplies to the Delivery Location.
 If the Commonwealth does not notify the Supplier of acceptance or rejection within the 14 day period, the Commonwealth will be taken to have accepted the Supplies on the expiry of the 14 day period.

 The Commonwealth may reject the Supplies where the Supplies do not comply with the requirements of the Contract including any acceptance tests specified in the Special Conditions.
 If the Commonwealth rejects the Supplies the Commonwealth may: